-AlL also owns a number of intermediaries in the UK, Europe, Asia and the Americas, as well as the remainder of the AmTrust Group's Lloyd's platform which includes three Corporate Capital Vehicles (CCVs).
+AIL also owns several intermediaries in the UK, Europe, Asia and the Americas, as well as the remainder of the AmTrust Group's Lloyd's platform which includes three Corporate Capital Vehicles (CCVs).
 Two of these CCVs are inactive and the third is in run-off.
-Under Solvency II, the Lloyd's CCVs are not deemed insurance companies and are therefore not consolidated within the AlL Group as with the regulated insurance entities.
-Instead, these entities are brought into the AlL Group under the adjusted equity method along with the intermediaries.
+Under Solvency II, the Lloyd's CCVs are not deemed insurance companies and are therefore not consolidated within the AIL Group as with the regulated insurance entities.
+Instead, these entities are brought into the AIL Group under the adjusted equity method along with the intermediaries.
 This means that the underlying results and risk exposures of the Lloyd's businesses and the intermediaries are brought in through a single line item called "Holdings in related undertakings, including participations", rather than on a line-by-line fully consolidated basis.
 This is further explained in Section 0.